Extra Facts

 - (S3) every element of \(K\) is separable over \(k\)

-We will split up the proof of the equivalence because (S3) implies (S1) is a major result on its own, known as the primitive element theorem (an extension of the form \(k(\alpha)/k\), with a single generator) is called primitive.
+We will split up the proof of the equivalence because (S3) implies (S1) is a major result on its own, known as the primitive element theorem (an extension of the form \(k(\alpha)/k\), with a single generator is sometimes called primitive).

 To ease exposition, we make the following definition: